godotengine/godot-docs/tutorials/performance/pipeline_compilations.rst

 track of these features as they're encountered for the first time and enable precompilation of them for any meshes or surfaces that are created afterwards.

-If your game makes use of these features, **make sure to have an scene that uses them as early as possible** before loading the majority of the assets.
+If your game makes use of these features, **make sure to have a scene that uses them as early as possible** before loading the majority of the assets.
 This scene can be very simple and will do the job as long as it uses the features the game plans to use.
 It can even be rendered off-screen for at least one frame if